-The named executives are eligible for certain benefits, such as medical, dental, basic life insurance, and employer contributions to the Company's defined contribution plans (the 401(k) plan for U.S. executives, and the Group Personal Pension Plan for Mr. Smith in the U.K.), which are generally available to all of our employees.
+The named executives are eligible for certain benefits, such as medical, dental, basic life insurance, and employer contributions to the Company's defined contribution plans, which are generally available to all of our employees.
 In addition, the Company utilizes leased aircraft for business purposes on infrequent occasions where it is determined that such use is a prudent, economical, and efficient method of transportation.